Got questions? You’re in the right spot!

 Can you process my own chickens for me?

 Due to current NCDA guidelines, we are not able to process your chickens for you.
+We are exempt poultry processors, meaning we can only butcher and sell what we produce ourselves.
 We are happy to share our knowledge, but must adhere to these guidelines in order to legally stay in business.

 Can my family come watch you butcher chickens?